 As the weather continues to warm up and we’re all spending more time outdoors, a stroll around the gardens of the Palace of Versailles sounds like the perfect way to enjoy the season.
-Until we can do that in person, here’s a bit of history and a few images of the famous fountains of Versailles to enjoy from home.
+As the world continues to re-open, we will enjoy images of the famous fountains of Versailles from home.

 Louis XIV commissioned the creation of complex fountains at the Palace of Versailles.
-Featuring hoses, jets, whirlpools, waterfalls, polls and chasms, as well as a range of sounds, each fountain evokes different emotions.
+Featuring hoses, jets, whirlpools, waterfalls, pools and chasms, as well as a range of sounds, each fountain evokes different emotions.

 Despite being built on marshland, water has been an ongoing challenge on the palace grounds.
 But Louis XIV’s ambitions resulted in the advancement of hydraulic science.
 Under his reign, a whole host of pumps, aqueducts, reservoirs and artificial lakes were created, taking water from neighboring areas and directing it to the reservoirs at Versailles.